RogelioRichmanAstronaut/AI-Script-Generator/README.md

    - Key topic and concept extraction from each segment

 2. **Structure Generation**
-   - Time-based sectioning (30/60 minute versions)
+   - Time-based sectioning (customizable from 2-60 minutes)
    - Educational flow design with clear progression
    - Integration of pedagogical elements (examples, exercises, questions)

 3. **Educational Enhancement**
-   - Transformation of casual content into formal teaching material
+   - Transformation of casual content into formal teaching script
    - Addition of practical examples and case studies
    - Integration of interaction points and reflection questions
    - Time markers for pacing guidance